kurron/jvm-development-environment/README.md

 please open a [ticket](https://github.com/kurron/jvm-development-environment/issues) or [pull-request](https://github.com/kurron/jvm-development-environment/pulls).

-**UPDATE:** some memory issues have been ocurring so IntelliJ IDEA, PyCharm and WebStorm have reverted those IDEs back to non-Docker installations.
+**UPDATE:** some memory issues have been ocurring so IntelliJ IDEA, PyCharm and WebStorm we have reverted those IDEs back to non-Docker installations.

 ##Applying Your Work Specific Customizations